compscidr/ipfs_indexer/README.md

 Requirements: `xcode`

-Run `xcode-select --install` if you do not have xcode installed, need to update xcode, or run into build errors
+Run `xcode-select --install` if you do not have xcode installed, need to update xcode, or run into xcode related build errors

 ## CI
 I setup a workflow that should run a build at least on push, but doesnt run any tests because I have no idea how test